 Putting content curation front and centre in your content marketing planning

 I've been spending some time this week writing a content marketing plan for a client, at First 10.
-As a part of that plan I've focussed on content curation as a major part of the programme of activity over the next 12 months.
-In their case the reason why they're investing is that it's right strategically and suits their budget.
-They are a commercial marketing team with minimal internal copywriting resource, and they're not creative enough to reliably originate a steady stream of ideas.
-So it made sense to centralise content curation in addition to publishing original articles and media as and when they can afford it.
+As a part of that plan, I've focussed on content curation as a major part of the program of activity over the next 12 months.
+In their case, the reason why they're investing is that it's right strategically and suits their budget.
+They're a commercial marketing team with minimal internal copywriting resource, and they're not creative enough to reliably originate a steady stream of ideas.
+So it made sense to centralize content curation in addition to publishing original articles and media as and when they can afford it.
 My sense is that most marketing teams are likely needing this approach, so I thought I'd distill and simplify what's in their plan, in case it might help spark ideas for you.

-I'd suggest that, even from Smart Insights' own perspective, curating content is an activity of central important, for your brand too if being useful to your audience is something that you appreciate matters for modern marketing.
-By spending time to find, filter and enhance content - and sharing that with social networks - you're building value in your brand.
+I'd suggest that, even from Smart Insights' own perspective, curating content is an activity of central importance, for your brand too, if being useful to your audience is something that you appreciate matters for modern marketing.
+By spending the time to find, filter and enhance content - and sharing that with social networks - you're building value in your brand.
 Quite simply, increased reasons to re-visit, refer and interact.

 Remember that it takes time

 Curation is not an opt-out or quick fix.
 It happens over time.
-When a brand does a good job of defining what it stands for, demonstrating a commitment to an editorial calendar that remains on-topic will play a powerful part in building consumer trust online.
-Of course it cannot exist in isolation, being active in relevant social networks, industry events and of course originating your own content play a part.
+When a brand does a good job of defining what it stands for and demonstrating a commitment to an editorial calendar that remains on-topic, it will play a powerful part in building consumer trust online.
+Of course, it cannot exist in isolation, being active in relevant social networks, industry events and, of course, originating your own content play a part.
 Curation can play the central role in creating awareness and credibility when it's well integrated.
 It could be that as much as 80% of your content can be curated too, it'd depend on your marketing objectives and strategy.

 Content Curation can deliver on multiple marketing objectives: